OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 If the order is in the **PENDING** state (it has been funded but the seller has not accepted it yet) the buyer can cancel it.
 This will move the funds back to their wallet and change the state to **CANCELLED**.

+If a `RefundAddress` was provided with the payment, the funds will be moved to that address.

-This will subtract a NORMAL fee from the transaction.
+This will subtract a NORMAL fee from the transaction (ie: the buyer is refunded their payment not including the original fee, minus a fee to move the funds back to them).

 **Data Sent**